Traveling To Tenerife, Spain

 You'll need to head over to your nearest Spain Embassy or Consulate and collect a Schengen visa application form.
 Once you have filled in the visa application form, you will need to add your signature.
 You can also opt to fill out the form online and submit it at the embassy.

-You passport should be valid for 3 months after your departure back to your home country.
+Your passport should be valid for 3 months after your departure back to your home country.
 It should be in good condition and not older than 10 years.
 Ensure that there are 2 blank pages available in your passport for your visa.

 These passport photos shouldn't be older than 6 months and must be in color.

 You'll need to provide proof of accommodation during the application process.
 Proof of accommodation includes confirmed hotel reservations, AirBnB bookings, rental agreements, or a Letter of Invitation if you're planning to live with a family member or friend.
+Use the Atlys hotel itinerary tool to get one for free!

 Due to the ongoing global pandemic, COIVD-19, all visitors must have valid health insurance.
 Your health insurance should provide medical coverage across the entire EU for a minimum of €30,000.
 Also, it must be valid for the duration of your stay in Spain.